klayoutmatthias/xsection/docs/DocReference.md

 # XS File Reference

 This document details the functions available in XS scripts.
-An introduction is available as a separate document: [Introduction](DocIntro)
+An introduction is available as a separate document: [Writing XS Files - an Introduction](DocIntro)

 In XS scripts, there are basically three kind of functions and methods: